stuff-by-3-random-dudes/UWUVCI-AIO-WPF/UWUVCI AIO WPF/uwuvci_installer_creator/app/Readme.txt

 Q2) What games are compatible?
 A) Visit: https://uwuvci.net → click “Compatibility” (top right).
    If a game isn’t listed, it’s **untested**, not unsupported.
-   For GameCube: Rhythm Heaven Fever (US) works for nearly all titles.
+   For GameCube: Rhythm Heaven Fever as a base works for all titles.

 ------------------------------------------------------------